JuliaClimate/MeshArrays.jl/docs/src/index.md

 `MeshArrays.jl` mainly defines an array type that can contain / organize / distribute collections of inter-connected arrays as done in climate models (see `EarthGrids` plot below).
 The `MeshArray` type is a sub-type of `AbstractArray` with an `outer array` where each element is itself a 2D `inner array`.
 This setup allows different choices for the outer and inner arrays -- for example `DistributedArrays` and `AxisArrays`, respectively. `MeshArrays.jl` thus provides a simple but efficient and general solution to analyze and simulate climate system variables.

 The internals of a `MeshArray` are simply regulated by index ranges, array sizes, and inter-connections that are encoded in the `gcmgrid` struct.
 Such an approach is often useful in climate modeling which can involve advanced domain decompositions (see `EarthGrids` plot).
-The `exchange` methods readily transfer data between connected subdomains to allow for easy computaton of partial derivatives and related operators (e.g. gradients, curl, divergence) across subdomain edges though.
-This allows precise transport, budget, etc computations in climate models.
+The `exchange` methods, however, readily transfer data between connected subdomains to allow for easy computaton of partial derivatives and related operators (e.g. gradients, curl, divergence) across subdomain edges.
+This allows precise transport, budget, etc computations using climate model output.

 `MeshArrays.jl` was first introduced as as `gcmfaces.jl` in a [JuliaCon-2018 presentation](https://youtu.be/RDxAy_zSUvg).
-[This notebook folder](https://github.com/gaelforget/GlobalOceanNotebooks.git) demonstrates how its data structures can be used to accurately analyze the General Ocean Circulation.
-Examples include computations of [ocean heat transport](https://doi.org/10.1038/s41561-019-0333-7) and streamfunctions that are impportant and widely studied aspects of the climate system.
+This [notebook folder](https://github.com/gaelforget/GlobalOceanNotebooks.git) demonstrates how its data structures can be used to accurately analyze the General Ocean Circulation.
+Examples include computations of [ocean heat transport](https://doi.org/10.1038/s41561-019-0333-7) and streamfunctions that are important and widely studied aspects of the climate system.

 _Contents:_